 Scholarships are available for foster, adopted and biological youth of currently licensed foster parents as well as relative caregivers and non-related extended family members who have an open case with the County.
 To be eligible for these scholarships, the caregiver must be a good standing member of the ACFPA.
 Additionally, applicant must be applying for or currently enrolled in the program that will help them attain their educational or enrichment goals.

+Each scholarship is for a maximum of $300.
 There is a limit of one scholarship per child per year.

 Scholarship periods are open based on available budget.

 |Jul 1- Aug 15||Sept 1|